adamxjohns/MIDS_capstone/README.md

 **Further Work**
 - Optimizing image recognition using Resnet or other pre-trained classifier with appropriate weights
 - Better approaches to determine if tabular data could be more effectively used i.e. ensemble models
 - Exploring data to find a better parametric approximation of real FVC progression or classification problem (i.e. quartiles)
+- Exploring other techniques for lung segmentation
 - Determining when mixed networks are better than individual approaches - here it seems the perceptron performance reduced the CNN; for what kinds of problems or data sources would it improve outcomes?

 **Conclusions**

 This task is particularly challenging - limited data, limited measurements, sparse info on baseline characteristics.
-CNN performance was impressive and improved over tabular data; approaching range of clinical utility but still likely too low in practice; would need to be validated on larger datasets.
-Nonetheless CNN improved on tabular data only.
-Should be considered for use alongside demographic/patient characteristics for tasks that involve informed predictions of likely disease progression at baseline and understanding/segmenting patients.
+CNN performance was impressive and improved over tabular data; approaching range of clinical utility but still likely too low in practice.
+It would need to be validated on larger datasets.
+Nonetheless, CNN did not improve when we adjusted the image processing.
+Despite the difficulty, our results are encouraging.
+The CNN model should be considered for use alongside demographic/patient characteristics for tasks that involve informed predictions of likely disease progression at baseline and understanding/segmenting patients.

+**Sources**
+‪François Collet (2017).
+"Deep Learning with Python".
+Manning Publications.
+DICOM Processing and Segmentation in Python. https://www.raddq.com/dicom-processing-segmentation-visualization-in-python/